Dania-Abuhijleh/fall-2021/README.md

 Input a file with the formula on one line and the list of lists of operators on the next line.

-Invoke the command from your terminal with the file path: python main.py '<filepath>'
+Invoke the command from your terminal with the file path: python main.py 'example.txt'